fonoster/routr/docs/introduction/performance-tests/user-location.md

 UAC ---> MESSAGE ---> Routr ---> MESSAGE ---> UAS
 UAC <--- 200 OK <---  Routr <--- 200 OK <---  UAS
 ```

-[How many UACs were used to generate the traffic]

 Configuration
 SIPP command: